tylxr59/tylxr_log/README.md

 # tylxr_log

 ## Introduction
 tylxr_log is a mod for ox_lib designed for FiveM servers that want to utilize Grafana and Loki for logging.
-This mod helps in efficiently managing and visualizing server logs.
+This mod helps in efficiently logging, managing, and visualizing player actions.

 ## Features
 - Seamless integration with Grafana and Loki